 When the background colors were completed, I painted the flowers one at a time.

 I then go back to the background to make any corrections and a finish.

-When you think of your painting as complete, you will sign in an insignificant manner: the painting is what is important.
+When you think of your painting as complete, you will sign it in an inconspicuous manner: the painting is what is important rather than the artist.

 Watercolor must have a glass cover.

 The backing can be Acid Free "Foam-core"

 Jennie's Magnolia can be a Watercolor OR Acrylic on canvas.
 For Acrylic the canvas size is 24 X 30 and the acrylic colors and brush sizes the same as that for a watercolor.

 This free lesson is provided by fellow artist and friend, Mary Churchill